PingOne Advanced Identity Cloud

 Socket Write Timeout (ms)

-Elapsed time before Identity Cloud times out because client can’t write to the SMTP server.
+Elapsed time before Advanced Identity Cloud times out because client can’t write to the SMTP server.
 A setting of 0 disables this timeout.

 The default is 300000 (5 minutes).